uselagoon/lagoon-cli/docs/commands/lagoon_add_organization.md

 ### Options

 ```
       --description string         Description of the organization
       --environment-quota int      Environment quota for the organization
       --friendly-name string       Friendly name of the organization
       --group-quota int            Group quota for the organization
   -h, --help                       help for organization
-  -O, --name string              Name of the organization
       --notification-quota int     Notification quota for the organization
+  -O, --organization-name string   Name of the organization
       --project-quota int          Project quota for the organization
       --route-quota int            Route quota for the organization
 ```

 ### Options inherited from parent commands